In the Presence of

 Riham Elgizy

-Riham ElGizy has over 20 years of international experience dedicated to impact-related investments through her extensive work as a leader in mergers and acquisitions, as well as strategy and business development experience.
-She was formerly head of Saudi Aramco’s Investment valuations and structuring, the function responsible for advising and formulating investment decisions for corporate and executive management, as well as government institutions.
+Ms. ElGizy brings a wealth of expertise to her current role, with over 20 years of international experience dedicated to impact related-investments through her extensive work as a leader in mergers and acquisitions, as well as strategy and business development experience.
+She was formerly head of Saudi Aramco’s investment valuations and structuring, the function responsible for advising and formulating investment decisions for corporate and executive management and government institutions.
 Prior to joining Saudi Aramco, she spent 16 years with BP in North America and North Africa.

-ElGizy is a Sloan fellow MBA (MIT Sloan School of Management) and during her time at MIT, she worked on projects promoting sustainable economic growth in emerging markets through the deployment of innovative technology solutions and climate change simulations.
+Ms. ElGizy is a Sloan fellow MBA (MIT Sloan School of Management) and during her time at MIT, she worked on projects promoting sustainable economic growth in emerging markets, through the deployment of innovative technology solutions and climate change simulations.

 Decarbonisation Roundtable Series